-- 1.19 "Registered agent" is a natural person or candidate designated to receive mailings and to address concerns and questions regarding a committee.
-[Sections 1-45-108(3)(b) and 1-45-109(4)(b), C.R.S.] - 1.20 "Standalone Candidate" means a candidate without a committee who does not accept contributions.
+- 1.19 "Registered agent" is a natural person or candidate designated to receive mailings, to address concerns and questions regarding a committee, and is responsible for timely filing campaign finance reports.
+[Sections 1-45-108(3)(b) and 1-45-109(4)(b), C.R.S.] - 1.20 "Standalone Candidate" means a candidate without a committee who does not accept contributions. - 1.21 "Support or oppose", for the purpose of Colo. const.
+Article XXVIII, Section 2(12)(a), means that the entity who donated or contributed did so in coordination with the candidate or candidate committee.
+If no such coordination exists, the entity is not a political committee.